VOLUNTEERS & PARENTS

 Field & Equipment:

 AYSL completely maintains our own fields and equipment.
 The City of Anderson is gracious enough to allow us to use the facilities at no cost to the League, but we are responsible for the mowing, fertilizing, striping, etc. The goals and nets belong to AYSL and match day setup is the League responsibility.
-If you are interested in helping with the fields, please contact the acting Field & Equipment Coordinator, James Crandall.
+If you are interested in helping with the fields, please contact the acting Field & Equipment Coordinator, Shawn Rourke.

 Board of Directors:

 The AYSL Board of Directors is responsible for developing, promoting and administering the game of soccer for our youth in the Anderson/Cottonwood area.
 There are 11 non-paid, volunteer officers who serve a 2 year term and are nominated and elected by the members of AYSL at the Annual General Meeting held in November.
-If you are interested in participating on the board, please contact our League President, James Crandall.
+If you are interested in participating on the board, please contact our League President, Tim Martini

 As a parent, you play a special role in contributing to the needs and development of youngsters.